vjosset/skirm/wishlist.md

 - [ ] Rename
 - [ ] Get domain
 - [ ] Build app
+- [ ] Online dashboard & team manager (plus some kind of social aspect, Elo ratings, tourneys) with team/faction themes (colors and fonts)
+- [ ] Write "lite" rules - one or two pages max
 - [ ] Special objectives on each turn
 - [ ] Operative conversion (from KT or DZ or GDFF)
 - [ ] Progression/narrative
 - [ ] Coop and solo modes
-- [ ] Online dashboard & team manager (plus some kind of social aspect, Elo ratings, tourneys) with team/faction themes (colors and fonts)
-- [ ] Lucky dice (DZ exploding 8s, W&G "special" dice)
-  - Still on the fence.
+- [ ] Lucky dice (DZ exploding 8s, W&G "special" dice) - Still on the fence.
 Already have 1s count as 2 successes
 - [ ] Mission generator - Objectives and bonuses
 - [ ] Introduce Magic attacks?
 - [ ] Some minis are 40 or 50mm; how to make them fit on the grid?
-- [ ] Reorder rulebook for more intuitive reading/browsing

 ## Done